Tomasdfgh/Anomaly_Detection_in_3D_Reconstruction_Using_GANs/GAN/README.md

 # GAN

 This directory contains the scripts for the architecutre of the DCGAN model, GAN training, and WGAN training.
+The torch trace of every generators trained for this project can be found in the Model directory.
 This read me file will breakdown the theory behind GANs and WGANs.

 ## Generative Adversarial Networks (GANs)